Elliott-dev/Indicators-of-Heart-Disease-Analysis/README.md

 Unfortunately, This test does not show the different affects per age on either heart disease or stroke.
 In order to see this a post-hoc test would have to be used.

+**Elliott Einstein**

+Queestion: Can we identify which variables has the most influence on the development of heart disease?
+Question: Can we classify if a person will have heart disease or not based on the given dataset?

+Machine Learning Model

+Machine Learning Classifiers

+Data Pre-Processing

+Confusion Matrix

+Classification Report

+Model Comparisons

 **Team Members:**